About the Cathedral

 Archbishop Desmond Tutu speaks at the Cathedral.

-Thousands attend a memorial service for choreographer Alvin Ailey.
+Thousands attend the memorial service for choreographer Alvin Ailey.

 Bishop Moore retires and is succeeded by the Rt.
-Reverend Richard Grein, 14th Bishop of New York.
+Rev. Richard Grein.

 Big Bird and other Muppets pay tribute to puppeteer Jim Henson at his memorial service in the Cathedral.